jakec888/mobile-email-client/README.md

   ANY - https://abc6defghi.execute-api.us-east-1.amazonaws.com/dev/{proxy+}
 ```

-Copy paste into your browser, and _voila_!
+Copy paste into the browser, and _voila_!

 ## Local development

-To develop locally, create a virtual environment and install your dependencies:
+To develop locally, create a virtual environment and install the dependencies:

 ```
 virtualenv venv